Ryan Lewis (American football)

-Ryan Lewis (born April 15, 1994) is an American football cornerback for the San Antonio Brahmas of the XFL.
+Ryan Lewis (born April 15, 1994) is an American former football cornerback who is currently the assistant defensive backs coach for the Colorado Mines Orediggers.
 He played college football at the University of Pittsburgh.
 He was signed by the Arizona Cardinals as an undrafted free agent and has been a member of the New England Patriots, Buffalo Bills, Indianapolis Colts, Philadelphia Eagles, Miami Dolphins, Washington Football Team, and New York Giants.

 College career

 Lewis attended the University of Pittsburgh, where he played for head coach Paul Chryst, Joe Rudolph, and Pat Narduzzi in his four seasons.
 He recorded two interceptions his senior season, including one off of future-NFL quarterback Deshaun Watson in a 43-42 upset win over the then-#2 Clemson Tigers, and clinching the Panthers' victory over Pitt's rivals, the Penn State Nittany Lions.

 Professional career

 Arizona Cardinals

 Lewis was signed by the Arizona Cardinals as an undrafted free agent on May 2, 2017.
 He was waived on September 2, 2017 and was signed to the practice squad the next day.
 He was released on September 12, 2017.